aritrabiswas2004/novascript-source/README.md

 print(foo.complex.insideVar)
 ```
-> The above returns an object token and not the core value yet.
+> The above returns the Abstract Syntax Tree (AST) and not the core value yet.
 > ```text
 > This AST node has not yet been set for interpretation {
 > kind: 'MemberExpr',